davidajuan/david-juan-blog/about.markdown

 > **Abigail Sullivan**
 > Director, CRM & Lifecycle Marketing - Rocket Mortgage
 >
 > "David is a fantastic leader who is **excellent at articulating business needs and consumer pain points** to bring teams together for problem solving and ideation.
-David has extensive knowledge and experience with $\text{CDP}$ and other $\text{martech}$ systems to deliver growth at scale!"
+David has extensive knowledge and experience with **CDP** and other **martech** systems to deliver growth at scale!"

 > **Scott Bragg**
 > Experience Director - Quicken Loans